 HOW TO TRANSFORM THE FOREIGN REPRESENTATIVE OFFICE INTO A SUBSIDIARY COMPANY?

 Transforming representative office into subsidiary company should follow 2 key steps:

-1. Firstly, Terminate – Dissolve – Closure foreign representative office.
+I. Firstly, Terminate – Dissolve – Closure foreign representative office

-There are 03 key steps to shutdown a foreign Rep Office in Vietnam:
+There are 03 key steps to shutdown a Foreign Representative Office in Vietnam:

 - Prepare for the official dissolution decision and applications, and submit to the competent state agencies for closing any further obligation.
 This step aims to suspend, terminate any new obligation, especial for the tax reports and other compliance procedures.
 From the date of proper notice to the local competent state agencies, the office is in closing standby status.

 - Collect, complete the compliance business records and arrange for any certificates of obligation completion.
 Especial for the liquidation of employment, the certificate of tax, social insurance.
 This is a legal requirement to guarantee that the office has no more pending obligation before allowed to closure under legal procedures.

 - Upon the certificates of obligation completion, the office will closure the bank accounts, return the business licenses, return the legal stamp as the final step of rep office’s closing process.
 This is the final paperwork as completion.